Hey, SAP Systems! My PowerApp says Snooze! But only if you’re ready yet

 I introduced you to our currently productive PowerApp for our SAP Lab systems at FastTrack, the interactive design to connect the APIs and scripts through our process engine in PowerAutomate as well as explained how to secure this setup.

-Find the resources for this prototype on our GitHub repos.
+Find the resources, more details on the prerequisites and congfis for this prototype on our GitHub repos.